 But when you’re trying to determine when your pregnancy began, the date you’re really looking for is implantation—when the fertilized egg burrows into your uterine lining, thereby starting your pregnancy.
 You can figure out this date using a couple of simple formulas (which we’ve covered in detail in our implantation calculator post).

-Last week, luteinizing hormone (LH) and follicle stimulating hormone (FSH) began preparing your body for the process of ovulation.
-These hormones encourage the growth of fluid-filled sacs, called follicles, within your ovaries.
-Ovulation occurs when the dominant follicle bursts and releases an egg into the fallopian tube.
+Last week, follicle stimulating hormone (FSH) began preparing your body for the process of ovulation.
+This hormone encourages the growth of follicles, fluid-filled sacs that each contain an egg, within your ovaries.
+Most of these follicles will begin to die off, but one will continue to grow into a dominant follicle.
+Ovulation occurs when another hormone, known as luteinizing hormone (LH) is released, and causes that dominant follicle to burst and release an egg.
 Depending on your cycle—which can vary from woman to woman—ovulation tends to occur at the end of week 2 or the beginning of week 3.

 (And if you’re interested in tracking your pregnancy week by week—Ava can help.)